datasith/Ai_Tips_ESP8266/README.md

    * https://www.patreon.com/acrobotic
    * https://www.paypal.me/acrobotic

-You can also purchase products from my store to help fund future Open-Source projects like these!
+You can also purchase products from my little online shops to help fund future Open-Source projects like these!
 I'll always put my best effort in every project, and release all my design files and code for you to use.

-Visit my online shops, which are located at:

    * https://acrobotic.com/
    * https://amazon.com/acrobotic